 Each child is born with a special and unique way of responding to their environment.
-This is known as temperament and is reflected in your child’s behaviour.
-Over time, you will learn your baby’s temperament and how best to respond.
-Respecting your child’s unique characteristics and responding sensitively will form the basis for a healthy relationship with your child.
+This is known as temperament and is reflected in a child’s behaviour.
+Over time, you will learn the baby’s temperament and how best to respond.
+Respecting their unique characteristics and responding sensitively will form the basis for a healthy relationship.

-When you respond promptly in a warm and caring way, you are developing the trusting emotional connection between you and your baby known as attachment.
-As you respond to your baby’s cues - for example by cuddling, feeding, or talking – they will respond to you and feel safe and loved.
+When you respond promptly in a warm and caring way, you are developing the trusting emotional connection with the baby known as attachment.
+As you respond to the baby’s cues - for example by cuddling, feeding, or talking – they will respond to you and feel safe and loved.
 They will feel more comfortable exploring their world and relating to others.

-Crying is one of the ways that your baby can let you know how he or she feels.
+Crying is one of the ways that a baby can let you know how they feel.
 Crying could mean baby is hungry, in pain, tired or over-stimulated or sometimes it happens "just because".
-Sometimes it is difficult to figure out why he or she is crying, but gradually you will become better at it!
+Sometimes it is difficult to figure out why they are crying, but gradually you will become better at it!

 When babies cry, they need to be picked up and comforted.
 They learn that you are there for them and will meet their needs.
-You cannot "spoil" your baby by responding to them.
+You cannot "spoil" a baby by responding to them.

 You may need to try a few things to see what will work.
-Here are a few ways to comfort your crying baby:
+Here are a few ways to comfort a crying baby:

-- Hold your baby - try skin-to-skin against your chest
+- Hold the baby - try skin-to-skin against your chest

-- Carry your baby in a sling or wrap
+- Carry the baby in a sling or wrap